Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Introduction

 \section{Introduction}

 A major long-standing challenge is to find a method for solving a generic fermionic many-body problem in the thermodynamic limit with controlled accuracy.
 The diagrammatic technique is the most versatile quantum-field-theoretical tool allowing one to express the answers as series of integrals of a special structure.
 Each term in the series can be visualized with graphs---Feynman diagrams---built using simple rules.
 In the absence of small parameters, there is little hope to sum the diagrammatic series analytically, and one commonly resorts to uncontrollable truncations.
-However, the realization of the first many-body diagrammatic Monte Carlo algorithm~\cite{VanHoucke1} has allowed to go well beyond the first few diagrams, and even to observe convergence of the series for the doped Hubbard model in a moderately correlated regime.~\cite{VanHoucke1,VanHouckeEPL} More recently, the realization of the first many-body Bold Diagrammatic Monte Carlo (BDMC) calculation demonstrated that a systematic and controlled summation of Feynman diagrams is possible in a strongly correlated regime.~\cite{VanHouckeEOS}
+In contrast, the goal of the Diagrammatic Monte Carlo (DiagMC) approach is to sum up all Feynman diagrams in a systematic way up to a controlled accuracy. {\bl Using an efficient Monte Carlo algorithm to evaluate all diagrams up to a high enough order $N_{\rm max}$, convergence as a function of $N_{\rm max}$ can be observed, as first demonstrated for the Hubbard model~\cite{VanHoucke1,KozikVanHouckeEPL}.
+The thermodynamic limit is taken from the outset since one works only with connected diagrams.
+Furthermore one can build diagrams with fully-dressed propagators; this self-consistent formulation, called Bold Diagrammatic Monte Carlo (BDMC), was first demonstrated for the Fermi-polaron~\cite{ProkofevSvistunovPolaronLong} and the resonant Fermi gas~\cite{VanHouckeEOS}. }